nic-dgl104-winter-2024/rrj-dhuds1/community-project/CONTRIBUTION.md

 # Gleam Website Contributions
 By Dawson

-## Intro
-Heyo!
-Firstly, I wanted to mention that I was introduced to gleam by a youtuber name [Theo - t3.gg](https://www.youtube.com/watch?v=_I-CSgoCgsk) => [Video](https://www.youtube.com/watch?v=_I-CSgoCgsk)

-I'm not overly confident in my programming abilities, nor my ability to contribute in a meaningful way towards projects, but I was very hopeful after I started reading the Issues found in the [Gleam Repo](https://github.com/gleam-lang/gleam).
-The creator of the project [Louis Pilford @Ipil](https://github.com/lpil) is an incredibly kind and passiant individual who answers promptly in every issue I've looked at.
-I've been diligant in reading new issues and issues labled "good first issue" but I was never able to think of an appropriate solution for their problem.
-Until recently, I was only aware of their main repo, but later came across their [website repo](https://github.com/gleam-lang/website).

 ## Issue
 There were a few things that I noticed within "issues", mainly [issue #354](https://github.com/gleam-lang/website/issues/354) where their main sponsor logo was difficult to read on its dark background.